 Honors Science – Grade 7.
 This course includes a combination of studies that students in grades 7 and 8 General Science classes receive, except higher level thinking skills will be expected throughout the course.
 In the Life Sciences students will investigate and observe cells and discover that the organelles within cells have specific jobs.
 From there the student will recognize that the cells work together to perform specific jobs leading to the study of the circulatory, digestive and immune systems of the body.
 Endeavors of the Earth Sciences begin with the make up of the earth and leads to learning about plate tectonics.
 Studies about rocks and minerals lead to an understanding about karst topography, glaciation and the water cycle have shaped the land in Indiana.
 Students determine the renewable and nonrenewable energy resources that are most beneficial and efficient in Indiana.
 The end of the year mostly involves the area of chemistry.
 This specifically teaches the arrangement of elements of the periodic table.
 Chemistry includes the understanding of physical and chemical changes which leads to balancing chemical equations.
 An understanding about the types of heat transfer is also included in the areas of physical science.
 Throughout the year major STEM projects are provided that may include the study of hot air balloons, roller coasters, and building earthquake safe structures.
 Many types of technology will be used throughout the course of this extensive class.

-During the eighth grade year, we will also further develop skills in written college preparatory English language conventions: sentence structure, grammar, punctuation, capitalization, and spelling, as well as continuing the development of writing expository, descriptive, and argumentative, compositions of varying lengths.
+We will also develop skills in written college preparatory English language conventions: sentence structure, grammar, punctuation, capitalization, and spelling, as well as continuing the development of writing expository, descriptive, and argumentative, compositions of varying lengths.